 Teaching With Primary Sources: Inquiry Kits Teacher Survey (opens in new window)

 The Inquiry Kits website contains Research Learning Modules to teach document analysis and research skills.
-Students can work through the four interactive lessons on their own or as a class.
+Students can work through the eight interactive lessons on their own or as a class.

 The following list includes many more resources available to teachers using document analysis and project-based learning in their classroom.